Malcolm Campbell: Land speed record

 Campbell broke the land speed record for the first time in 1924 at 146.16 mi/h at Pendine Sands near Carmarthen Bay in a 350HP V12 Sunbeam, now on display at the National Motor Museum, Beaulieu.
 He broke nine land speed records between 1924 and 1935, with three at Pendine Sands and five at Daytona Beach.
 His first two records were accomplished whilst driving a racing car built by Sunbeam.

-In 1925 Campbell set a new lap record of 100 mi/h at Brooklands in a streamlined Chrysler Six.
+In 1925, Campbell set a new lap record of 100 mi/h at Brooklands in a streamlined Chrysler Six.

-On 4 February 1927, Campbell set the land speed record at Pendine Sands, covering the Flying Kilometre (in an average of two runs) at 174.883 mph and the Flying Mile in 174.224 mph, in the Napier-Campbell Blue Bird.
+On 4 February 1927, Campbell set the land speed record at Pendine Sands, covering the Flying Kilometre (in an average of two runs) at 174.883 mph and the Flying Mile at 174.224 mph, in the Napier-Campbell Blue Bird.

-He set his final land speed record at the Bonneville Salt Flats in Utah on 3 September 1935, and was the first person to drive an automobile over 300 mph, averaging 301.337 mph in two passes.
+Campbell set his final land speed record at the Bonneville Salt Flats in Utah on 3 September 1935, and was the first person to drive an automobile over 300 mph, averaging 301.337 mph in two passes.